lionkor/lionkor/README.md

 I'm Lion, I'm a passionate software developer!
 I work mostly on open-source and source-available projects, as well as a parttime job working on airport simulation software.

 All my hobby projects are on this github; the good, the bad and the ugly.
-I'm from Germany.

 → You can also hire me [here](https://www.fiverr.com/s2/3e71171e41).